Reto Zanni: Season 2009–10

 For their 2009–10 season Basel hired Thorsten Fink as new head coach and Zanni found himself in a completely new situation.
 After having suffered an injury before the season started, the recovery took two months, but Zanni was not able to reobtain his starting position in the team.
-Under coach Christian Gross Zanni had played four and a half year in virtually every game, but under Fink, he found himself on the bench.
+Under coach Christian Gross Zanni had played four and a half years in virtually every game, but under Fink, he found himself on the bench.
 For example, in the 2009–10 UEFA Europa League Zanni did not even play in one of the 12 games.
 Nevertheless, at the end of the 2009–10 season Zanni won the double with his club.
 They won the League Championship title with 3 points advantage over second placed Young Boys.
 However Zanni only had eight league appearances.
 In the Swiss Cup via SC Cham, FC Le Mont, Zürich, FC Biel-Bienne and in the semi-final SC Kriens, Basel advanced to the final, and winning this 6–0 against Lausanne-Sport they won the competition.
 Zanni played in five of the six cup games.